fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Changelog

 ### Version 1.0.0
+- *Sequencer* - Added recent Sequencer tools to the menu in the top left - you can disable these in the module settings
 - *Sequencer* - Added `Sequencer.EffectManager` to manage persistent effects - [read more here](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki/Sequencer-Effect-Manager)
 - *Sequencer* - Added the ability for you to implement your own Sequencer functions - [read more here](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki/Sequencer-Section-Manager)
 - *Sequencer* - `SequencerDatabase` is deprecated, and is now accessible with `Sequencer.Database` - 1.1.0 will remove the old path entirely
 - *Sequencer* - `SequencerDatabaseViewer` is deprecated, and is now accessible with `Sequencer.DatabaseViewer` - 1.1.0 will remove the old path entirely
 - *Sequencer* - `SequencerPreloader` is deprecated, and is now accessible with `Sequencer.Preloader` - 1.1.0 will remove the old path entirely
 - *Sequencer* - Fixed Documents sometimes not properly resolving to their PlaceableObject
+- *Sequencer* - Fixed settings not being client side - whoops
 - *Effects* - Added `.attachTo()` which causes the effect to be attached to a given object
 - *Effects* - Added `.persist()` which causes the effect to become permanent on the canvas until removed
 - *Effects* - Added `.extraEndDuration()` which allows `.persist()`-ed effects to stick around for a bit longer instead of end immediately
+- *Effects* - Tweaked `.missed()` to hit an area only facing the origin of the effect, if it had an origin and target
 - *Effects & Sounds* - Added support for wildcard paths, like `modules/jb2a_patreon/Library/1st_Level/Bardic_Inspiration/BardicInspiration_01_*_400x400.webm`

 ### Version 0.6.12